-Ecommerce sales have been consistently growing over the recent years but saw a massive spike since the onset of the pandemic.
+Ecommerce has been consistently growing over the recent years, with a massive spike since the onset of the pandemic.
 Many well-known brick-and-mortar stores have been forced to shut down either temporarily or permanently, with many shifting their entire operations online to save on costs.
+This shift has been largely beneficial to ecommerce customers who are now able to get an unprecedented level of convenience and competitive pricing.

 To learn about why e-commerce is here to stay, and why many are choosing to sell on Amazon, keep reading…